-What are the risks of brow lift?
+What are the potential complications?

-Bruising and swelling

-- Blurred vision for a few days from dry eyes or ointment - Brows being at uneven height - Gradual drooping of the brows which may require further surgery - Loss of sensation on the forehead and up into the scalp.
-This often recovers but is sometimes permanent. - New onset of facial nerve paralysis (facial palsy) - Loss of hair at the incision sites in endoscopic brow lift - Prominent forehead scar
+- Bruising, bleeding and swelling - Blurred vision for a few days from dry eyes or ointment - Brows being at uneven height - Gradual drooping of the brows which may require further surgery

+• Loss of sensation on the forehead and up into the scalp.
+This often recovers but is sometimes permanent.

+- New onset of facial nerve paralysis (facial palsy) - Loss of hair at the incision sites in endoscopic brow lift - Prominent forehead scar